Faylixe/wage/chapters/00 - Introduction.md

 all those aspects will impact your code.
 - _Confort_, this point comes last but is maybe the most important one.
 As you are supposed to not be familiar with low level programming, you don't want to focus on language aspect, but rather on low level concept.
-Picking a language in which you are really confortable, will make you develop quicker, and doesn't get you discouraged when implementing any features.
+Picking a language in which you are really confortable with, will make you develop quicker, and doesn't get you discouraged when implementing any features.
 On the other hand, programming an emulator turns out to be an outstanding experience that will more than everything improve your coding skill in the language you will choose.
 So weigh pros and cons about improving a target language experience versus time it will take you to do the job, and motivation upkeep.

 This list is non-exhaustive as other items could be considered, such as the available tooling or existing implementation that can be used as reference.
-Final choice was arrested with *Java* (version 8).
+Final choice was arrested with *Java 9*.

 ### Tooling